dbt-labs/docs.getdbt.com/website/docs/faqs/project/docs-for-multiple-projects.md

 ---
 title: Can I render docs for multiple projects?
-Description: "Using packages to render docs for multiple projects"
+description: "Using packages to render docs for multiple projects"
 sidebar_label: 'Render docs for multiple projects'
 id: docs-for-multiple-projects